djalmajr07/all_in_insiders/README.md

 ### IOT METHOD

 ### Input
-- **Business problem**: segmentar os clientes em grupos e encontrar aqueles mais valiosos.
+- **Business problem**: segment customers into groups and find the most valuable ones.
-- **Business questions**: descritos na seção anterior
+- **Business questions**: described in the previous section
-- **Dados disponíveis**: dataset de transações que ocorreram entre Nov-2016 e Dec-2017.
+- **Data available**: dataset of transactions that took place between Nov-2016 and Dec-2017.

 ### Output
-- **Dashboard** com informações do grupo Insiders
+- **Dashboard** with information from the Insiders group
-- **Relatório** com as respostas para as seguintes perguntas de negócio:
+- **Report** with the answers to the following business questions:
-* *Quem são as pessoas elegíveis para participar do programa de Insiders?*
+* *Who are the people eligible to participate in the Insiders program?*
-* *Quantos clientes farão parte do grupo?*
+* *How many customers will be part of the group?*
-* *Quais as principais características desses clientes?*
+* *What are the main characteristics of these clients?*
-* *Qual a porcentagem de contribuição do faturamento, vinda do Insiders?*
+* *What percentage of revenue contribution comes from Insiders?*
-* *Quais as condições para uma pessoa ser elegível ao Insiders?*
+* *What are the conditions for a person to be eligible for Insiders?*
-* *Quais as condições para uma pessoa ser removida do Insiders?*
+* *What are the conditions for a person to be removed from Insiders?*

 ### Tasks
 > Who are the customers eligible to participate in the Insiders program?